Mistralys/application-framework/docs/Documentation.md

 - PUT - `Connectors_Connector_Method_Put`

 These can be extended to communicate with services based on HTTP methods.

-NOTE: They all expect the data format to be JSON.
+  > NOTE: All these expect the data format to be JSON.
+See "Custom methods"
+    below to see how to handle other cases.

 ### Custom methods